combatopera/Leytonium/README.md

 Copy a Docker volume.

 ### vim
-Vim wrapper.
-If there is at least one arg with a configured suffix in a configured workspace, and no args that fail the check, set noexpandtab.
+Vim wrapper that applies `set noexpandtab` if at least one arg matches the configured regex and no args don't match.

 ### vpn
 Start openvpn in background.